ForrestErickson/ReleaseTimeLessons/FloodStories/LessonPlanFloods.md

 **Research **
 Use the internet.
-Show the variety of answers, ie provide at lest two answers for each.
+Show the variety of answers, i.e. provide at least two answers for each.
 1. When was the Epic of Gilgamesh tablet XI written, both oldest known and inferences from what was written?
-2. When was Genius 8 written, both the oldest know and inferences from what was written?
+2. When was Genesis 8 written, both the oldest know and inferences from what was written?

 Which is older and how might the younger be influenced by the older?